World for Ransom

 World for Ransom is a 1954 American film noir drama directed by Robert Aldrich and starring Dan Duryea, Patric Knowles, Gene Lockhart, Reginald Denny and Nigel Bruce (in his final film role).

 Many of the actors and sets used in the film were recycled from Duryea's television show China Smith.

 Plot

 Mike Callahan is an Irish national and war veteran working in Singapore as a private detective.
 He takes a case from a former flame, now a nightclub singer, who suspects that her husband Julian March is involved in criminal activities.

 Callahan learns that a man named Alexis Pederas has involved Julian in a plot to kidnap prominent nuclear scientist Sean O'Connor and hold him for ransom to the highest bidder.
-O'Connor is one of the only four men in the world who knows how to detonate the hydrogen bomb.
+O'Connor is one of only four men in the world who knows how to detonate the hydrogen bomb.